henne49/dbus-opendtu/README.md

 # dbus-opendtu

 > **Attention:**
-> ⚠️Please Update your Installation to a version greater than 1.2.5 for stable log file handling⚠️
+> ⚠️Please Update your Installation to latest stable log file handling⚠️

 ## Table of contents